To find answers to the most commonly asked questions, click on a question and the answer will appear.

 Q. How does a Telemedicine consultation work?

 A. Members will be provided with access to physicians for the treatment of non-emergency, common medical conditions that require routine primary care.
-Common reasons Members contact us include allergies, throat infections, respiratory infections, urinary tract infections, ear aches, and many other every day ailments.
+Typical reasons Members use our Telemedicine service include the common cold, flu, sore throat, nausea, rashes, pink eye, sinus infections, or to ask the tele-physician a question.
 If a Member has a medical situation that in the judgment of the Telemedicine physician requires further examination, the Telemedicine physician may recommend that the patient have blood work done, see a primary care physician, etc.

 This program provides medical consultations with state licensed and board-certified physicians by your choice of phone, video, secure email, or electronic devices.
 The medical services offered during a consultation range from providing general advice to making a diagnosis, recommending treatment, and prescribing medication, when appropriate.
 Broadly speaking there are two different types of consultations available: